 Attention!
 The precise details will depend on how that particular shop organises the refund procedure.

 Example: John came from the US for a vacation in Europe.
-He bought a designer bag in Paris; some clothes and shoes in Milan and London.
+He bought a designer bag in Paris; some clothes and shoes in Milan and Budapest.
 In each shop, he got refund forms filed.
-Within a month, John leaves to US from London.
+Within a month, John leaves to US from Budapest.
 At the airport, he shows the purchased goods to the customs officer and gets the refund documents stamped.
 Some of the refund documents were provided by a refund intermediary- he finds their refund counter in the airport and gets the refund immediately.
 An administrative cost is deducted from the refund amount.
 The remaining stamped refund document he has to send back to the shop where he purchased the goods.

 This is unlikely.
 In the great majority of cases, there will be an administrative charge for the service.
 Make sure you find out how much you will be charged when still in the shop.